LTER-LIFE/FDFDT-Manual/08-metadata.Rmd

 -   [`<title>`]{style="color: #d111d4ff;"}: a brief title that provides enough information to distinguish this dataset or resource from others and makes clear what the data is about.
 The "xml:lang" attribute can be used to specify in which language the title is given, which is especially useful if you want to give alternative titles in different languages.

--   [`<creator>`]{style="color: #d111d4ff;"}: information on the person or organisation that created the dataset
+-   [`<creator>`]{style="color: #d111d4ff;"}: information on the person or organisation that created the dataset (subterms see below)

--   [`<contact>`]{style="color: #d111d4ff;"}: information on the person or organisation that contacted about the data, e.g., if questions arise
+-   [`<contact>`]{style="color: #d111d4ff;"}: information on the person or organisation that contacted about the data, e.g., if questions arise (subterms see below)

+[**Highly recommended terms**]{style="color: #dd7f08ff;"}

+The following set of terms is not strictly required by EML but we would highly recommend to provide as much of them as possible, as this increases the richness of the metadata and provides valuable information about the data that is helpful for others to understand and reuse the data.

+-   [`<metadataProvider>`]{style="color: #dd7f08ff;"}: information about the person that provides the metadata in the EML file

 **Creator, contact and metadataProvider**

 The creator and the contact can either be a named person, a certain position that is always staying the same even though the people in the position might change, or an organisation.
-For each of these cases, different subterms exist in all three terms (including metadataProvider) to describe the person/position/organisation accordingly.
+For each of these cases, different subterms exist in all three terms (including `<metadataProvider>`) to describe the person/position/organisation accordingly.
 It is therefore required to choose at least one of the terms `<individualName>`, `<organizationName>` or `<positionName>`.

 -   `<individualName>`: the name of an individual person can be given with three subterms:
     -   `<salutation>`: can be a title (e.g., "Dr.") or another salutation ("Mr."/"Ms.")